lytedev/webhooked/README.md

-# tiny-ci
+# webhooked

-> A dead-simple, super tiny, webhook-based CI tool.
+> A simple express server designed to receive and verify webhook requests and execute scripts.

 Maybe.